 Florida law prohibits operating a vessel within the state while under the influence of drugs or alcohol.
-The law defines "vessel" as all "watercraft, barge, and airboat, other than a seaplane on the water, used or capable of being used as a means of transportation on water."
 A person can be convicted of boating under the influence (BUI) for operating a vessel while:

-So, a BUI can be based on actual drug or alcohol impairment or BAC.
+In other words, a BUI can be based on actual drug or alcohol impairment or BAC.

 The penalties for a Florida BUI depend on a number of factors, including whether the operator: